divyanshsaxena521/M3_Group66/README.md

  ## Instructions to execute
 1. clone my repository "M3_group66"
 2. open terminal and select "Cygwin64"
-3. Run "make run" command in terminal for main code execution
+3. Run "make all " command in terminal for main code execution.

 ## Execution & Working